stolostron/rhacm-docs/about/architecture.md

 ## Managed cluster

 The managed cluster is the term used to define the Red Hat Advanced Cluster Management for Kubernetes `multicluster-endpoint`, which is the agent that is responsible for a single Kubernetes cluster.
-The managed cluster initiates a connection to the hub cluster, receives work requests, applies work requests, then returns the results.
-The managed cluster connects to various services within the cluster for operations, including the Kubernetes API service, and Weave for topology.
+The managed cluster initiates a connection to the hub cluster, receives and applies requests, then returns the results.

-See [Managing your clusters](../manage_cluster/intro.md) for to learn how to create and import clusters, which is part of _Cluster lifecycle_.
+See [Managing your clusters](../manage_cluster/intro.md) to learn how to create and import clusters, which is part of _Cluster lifecycle_.

 ## Cluster lifecycle

-Red Hat Advanced Cluster Management for Kubernetes cluster lifecycle defines creating, importing, and managing clusters across public and private clouds.
-From the console, you can view cluster health status, for instance, then you can move toward creating applications on those clusters.
+Red Hat Advanced Cluster Management for Kubernetes cluster lifecycle defines the process of creating, importing, and managing clusters across public and private clouds.
+From the hub cluster console, you can view an aggregation of all cluster health statuses, or view individual health metrics.
+You can upgrade managed Red Hat Openshift clusters individually or in bulk, as well as destroy any Red Hat Openshift clusters clusters that you created from your hub cluster.

+You are ready to manage application resources with the Application lifecycle stage.

 ## Application lifecycle